siderolabs/talos/website/content/v1.7/talos-guides/install/bare-metal-platforms/equinix-metal.md

 This guide assumes the user has a working API token,and the [Equinix Metal CLI](https://github.com/equinix/metal-cli/) installed.

-Because Talos Linux is a supported operating system, Talos Linux machines can be provisioned directly via the CLI, using the `-O talos_v1` parameter (for Operating System).

 <!-- textlint-disable one-sentence-per-line -->
 > Note: Ensure you have prepended `#!talos` to the `controlplane.yaml` file.
 <!-- textlint-enable one-sentence-per-line -->